couchbaselabs/mini-hacks/kitchen-sync/README.md

         alert.show();
 ```
  13. Now is a great time to build and run on device.
 You should see all of your new list items saved.
  14. Let's add sync!
 First, we need to provide a URL for our Couchbase Sync Gateway.
-If you are doing this tutorial on a Mac, then enter the IP address of your Wifi interface (i.e. don't use localhost).
+If you are doing this tutorial on a Mac and deploying to a real device, then enter the IP address of your Wifi interface (i.e. don't use localhost).
+If you are deploying to an emulator, you will need to use `10.0.2.2` for the IP.
 Add the following declaration near the other instance variable declarations in `MainActivity`:
  ```java

  	    private static final String SYNC_URL = "http://<YOUR_WIFI_OR_ETHERNET_IP>:4984/kitchen-sync";